List of Alien (franchise) characters: Peter Weyland

-Peter Weyland (Guy Pearce) is the elderly founder and owner of Weyland Corporation.
-Meredith Vickers' estranged father and the creator of David, Weyland wants to meet the Engineers so his youth can be restored.
+Peter Weyland (Guy Pearce) is the elderly founder and owner of Weyland Corporation, Meredith Vickers' estranged father and the creator of David, Weyland wants to meet the Engineers so his youth can be restored.
 Convinced of the veracity of Shaw and Holloway's findings and hypothesis, Weyland finances the voyage of the Prometheus to LV-223.
 On the ship, he orders David to "try harder" to uncover the Engineers' secrets.
 Shaw enters Weyland's quarters, where he prepares to meet the last Engineer (who is in cryosleep).
 On the Engineer ship, he has David talk to the Engineer; Shaw interferes, and Weyland orders her subdued and shot if necessary.
 When the Engineer learns about Weyland's intentions, he decapitates David and uses his head to beat Weyland to death.
 Dying, Weyland tells David that the voyage was in vain.
-A younger Weyland appears a flashback in Alien: Covenant, engaging in conversation with a newly activated David.
+A younger Weyland appears in a flashback in Alien: Covenant, engaging in conversation with a newly activated David.

 Writer Damon Lindelof conceived Peter Weyland as a man with a massive ego and a god complex.
 During the film's early development director Ridley Scott intended Max von Sydow to play Weyland, but he began to favor Guy Pearce when a scene was written with a younger version of the character.
 To depict Weyland's aging, Pearce wore heavy prosthetics requiring five hours to apply and one hour to remove.
 The actor worked to replicate the speech patterns and movements of an elderly man.
 Although Weyland's younger version was omitted from Prometheus' final screenplay, the film marketed the character with a fictional, futuristic TED talk in which Pearce appears without prosthetics.
 His performance was generally negatively received because of the unconvincing prosthetics and the casting of a 44-year-old actor as a 103-year-old man.
 However, the Weyland Industries web campaign was recognized by the Key Art Awards.
 In October 2016, it was reported that Pearce would be reprising his role as a younger version of Weyland in Alien: Covenant.